What AI Video Surveillance Detects in Industrial Settings

 Deployment costs for an AI analytics layer on existing CCTV infrastructure are significantly lower than greenfield installation.
 A factory with 80 to 120 cameras already installed can deploy AI analytics software on those cameras for a one-time integration cost of INR 8 to 15 lakh and an annual software licence fee of INR 4 to 8 lakh per year, depending on the number of cameras and the detection modules activated.
 If new cameras are required for coverage of previously unmonitored areas, hardware costs add INR 15,000 to INR 40,000 per camera depending on specification.
 Total first-year cost for AI surveillance at a medium-sized factory is typically INR 20 to 45 lakh.

 Regulatory penalty avoidance adds a further layer.
-Under the Factories Act 1948, penalties for failure to maintain required safeguards (Section 92) can reach INR 2 lakh per offence plus INR 1,000 per day for continuing offences.
+Under the Factories Act 1948, penalties for failure to maintain required safeguards can reach INR 1 lakh per offence under Section 92 (with up to INR 2 lakh for repeat offences under Section 94), plus INR 1,000 per day for continuing offences.
 Under the Building and Other Construction Workers Act 1996, penalties are similar in range.
 An AI system that prevents a machinery guarding violation by detecting and alerting before an injury prevents not only the injury cost but also the regulatory investigation, penalty, and reputational consequence of a notifiable accident.

 The ROI calculation should also capture the value of data generated for BRSR ESG reporting and for ISO 45001 occupational health and safety management system certification.
 Both BRSR (for listed companies) and ISO 45001 (increasingly required by large OEM customers as a supplier qualification criterion) require evidence of systematic safety monitoring and performance improvement.
 AI surveillance data provides exactly this evidence in auditable digital form, reducing the administrative cost of maintaining these certifications and demonstrating the quantitative improvement that BRSR reporting requires.